dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/product-scope.md

 Question: What role does the Product Scope play in Transition Planning?
 A: It is used to establish partnerships with external vendors.
-B: It helps in making decisions on how the transition should proceed, identifying special resources and coordination.
+B: It aids in decision-making for the transition, identifying necessary resources and coordination.
-C: It focuses on the personal development and training of the project team.
+C: It focuses on the personal development and training of the project team members.
-D: It serves as a document for external stakeholder communication.
+D: It serves as a document for external stakeholder communication and marketing.
 Answer: B
 Explanation: In Transition Planning, understanding the Product Scope is crucial as it aids in decision-making regarding how the transition should be carried out, identifying any special resources and coordination that may be required.

 Question: How does the Product Scope influence Elicitation activities?
 A: It serves as a basis for financial auditing during the project.
-B: It sets the boundaries and context for information gathering, guiding what needs to be elicited.
+B: It defines boundaries and context for information gathering, guiding elicitation.
-C: It is mainly used for evaluating the performance of the project team.
+C: It is mainly used for evaluating the performance of the project team members.
 D: It dictates the technological tools to be used in the project.
 Answer: B
 Explanation: The Product Scope is essential for Elicitation activities as it sets the boundaries and context for what information needs to be gathered, particularly when focused on solution requirements.